What Is Email Marketing? A Beginner’s Guide

 Email marketing best practices

-As you optimize and improve your email campaigns, there are a few key strategies you’ll need to implement in order to boost engagement and drive conversions:
+As you optimize and improve your email campaigns, there are a few key strategies you’ll need to implement in order to avoid common email mistakes and, instead, boost engagement and drive conversions:

 Follow proper email etiquette: Always make it your goal for people to actively appreciate and enjoy your emails.
 This means treating your subscribers with kindness and respect.
 Only message people who have demonstrated interest in your company by subscribing to your emails.
 Also make sure to keep your promises to your users: use a subject line that isn’t misleading, don’t send emails more often than you say you will, and make it easy for people to unsubscribe.